OliverOrtiz/New/README.md

 "# TicTacToe"
-This is for upgrading the Computer classes "takeTurn" algorithm
+This is for updationg from a console application to a JFrame Application